-Vipul Jain, thumb CEO, clinic Advancells shares how by 2020, we will be able to produce a wide range of tissues using adult stem cells, with noteworthy progress in tissue building and repair
+Vipul Jain, CEO, Advancells shares how by 2020, we will be able to produce a wide range of tissues using adult stem cells, with noteworthy progress in tissue building and repair

 Stem cells are found in the body’s organs, tissues, blood, and immune system and have the ability to regenerate into additional stem cells or differentiate into specialised cells, such as nerve or blood cells.
 This remarkable ability makes them invaluable in medical treatments.
 Stem cell therapy, also known as regenerative medicine, promotes the reparative response of diseased, dysfunctional or injured tissue using stem cells or their derivatives.
 It is the next chapter of organ transplantation and uses cells instead of donor organs, which are limited in supply.

 Researchers grow stem cells in a lab.
 These stem cells are manipulated to specialise into specific types of cells, such as heart muscle cells, blood cells or nerve cells.
 Their primary role in the body is maintenance and repair of different tissues.

 The specialised cells can then be implanted into a person.
 For example, if the person has heart disease, the cells could be injected into the heart muscle.
 The healthy transplanted heart cells could then contribute to repairing defective heart muscle.